British-Iranian Labor Activist

 Mehran Raoof is a labor rights activist and national of Iran and the U.K. who has divided his time between them.

-IRGC intelligence functionaries raided and searched Raoof’s home and arrested him on October 16, 2020, confiscating his computer and several other belongings.
+On October 16, 2020, IRGC intelligence functionaries raided and searched Raoof’s home and arrested him, confiscating his computer and several other belongings.
 The Iranian regime arrested other labor rights activists throughout the country that month.

-A colleague of Raoof who lives in London said to the Daily Telegraph that Raoof helped translate news articles from English to Farsi.
-He added that the government had detained Raoof and 15 other workers because a young girl had surreptitiously recorded their conversations about labor rights at a coffee shop.
+A colleague of Raoof who lives in London told the Daily Telegraph that Raoof helped translate news articles from English to Farsi.
+He added that the Iranian government had detained Raoof and 15 other workers because a young girl had surreptitiously recorded their conversations about labor rights at a coffee shop.

 Treatment in Captivity